 If websites users can’t find the answer to a question, 55% of them will abandon the site.
 Live chat is a known way to combat this.
 This may be part of the reason why live chat helps to increase conversions.

 Only 11% of website users dislike proactive chat

-Proactive chat (also called a chat prompt) allows the company to automatically initiate the chat conversation.
-Only 11% of website users don’t have a favorable view of these small chat popups, while 41% of consumers are neutral, and 48% of consumers have a favorable view of them.
-To increase your success with them, we recommend that you trigger them based on website user behavior, instead of triggering them for all users.
+Proactive chat (also called a chat prompt) allows the company to initiate the chat conversation automatically.
+Only 11% of website users don’t have a favourable view of these small chat popups, while 41% of consumers are neutral, and 48% of consumers have a favourable view of them.
+To increase your success with them, we recommend that you trigger them based on website user behaviour, instead of triggering them for all users.